Better Measurement or Larger Samples? Data Collection for Policy Learning with Unobserved Heterogeneity: Conclusions

 I study this trade-off formally deriving rate-sharp regret bounds for Covariate-Based and $\hat{a}$-Augmented rules, showing that the proxy's inclusion improves worst-case performance only when the treatment effect variation explained by the latent factor outweighs the combined costs of noise propagation and policy space complexity.
 A new definition of regret, relative to an oracle that directly observes $A_i$, provides a common benchmark that makes this derivation tractable and the comparison meaningful.

 Moreover, I frame the allocation problem between improving measurement precision and enlarging the policy-learning sample.
-I derive the conditions that separate the two regimes, derive the minimax optimal allocation of resources, and propose sample-splitting procedures to implement these findings empirically.
+I derive the conditions that separate the two regimes, yielding a sufficient condition for the minimax optimal allocation of resources, and propose sample-splitting procedures to implement these findings empirically.

 In an application to \cite{hussam_2022}, I show that incorporating community rankings improves average welfare by $4\%$ and halves the probability of generating welfare losses relative to Covariate-Based rules.
 Moreover, I show that ignoring latent heterogeneity is not optimal, even under tight budget constraints, and that the optimal number of rankers increases with the available budget.